ibm-cloud-docs/databases-for-postgresql/work-with-connection-strings.md

 4. Choose a descriptive name for your new credential.
 5. Click **Add** to provision the new credentials.
 A username and password, and an associated database user in the PostgreSQL database are auto-generated.

-The new credentials appear in the table, and the connection strings are available as JSON in in a click-to-copy field under _View Credentials_.
+The new credentials appear in the table, and the connection strings are available as JSON in a click-to-copy field under _View Credentials_.

 ### Using Service IDs